A Sample of Summer Projects

-ETP Description: The goal of Rob’s ETP is to engage students in a hands-on, collaboratively designed, engineering experience.
-Students will follow the procedures of research, development, and production observed at FUJIFILM Dimatix, Inc. as they complete a modular toothpick structure.
-Following preset design criteria, groups will complete work in class and communicate work to be done by the next class via a “Pass Down Paper.”
-The project will go back and forth between classes by way of the “Pass Down Paper” until completion.
-Groups will be encouraged to complete multiple structures for competition.
-To see Rob’s full lesson visit: Still Standing Modular Design with Pass Down.
+ETP Description: The goal of Rob’s ETP was to engage students in a hands-on, collaboratively designed, engineering experience.
+Students follow the procedures of research, development, and production observed at FUJIFILM Dimatix as they complete a modular toothpick structure.
+Following preset design criteria, groups complete work in class and communicate work to be done by the next class via a “Pass Down Paper.”
+The project goes back and forth between classes by way of the “Pass Down Paper” until completion.
+Groups are encouraged to complete multiple structures for competition.
+To see Rob’s full lesson, visit: Still Standing Modular Design with Pass Down.

 Teacher: Gregg Witkin